Ahmed-AbouElfetouh/tempo-e-commerce/README.md

 So What you will find in my project? :

--All website's Products rendered by JavaScript.
+- All website's Products rendered by JavaScript.

 - A Fixed Navbar appears when you scroll to a specific position in Shop Page.